top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 _Mission:_

-To learn policies which match the results from recorded data from agents in the real world, so that the vast volumes of the data in the real world can be made useful.
+To learn policies which match the results from recorded data collected from agents in the real world, so that the vast volumes of the data in the real world can be made useful.

 _Scope:_

 - Verifying whether Deep Learning can be used successfully in Duckietown;

-- Motivated by the concept of ‘data processing inequality’, using supervised and imitation learning to control the duckiebot end-to-end with data from a recorded policy;
+- Motivated by the concept of ‘Data Processing Inequality’, using supervised and imitation learning to control the Duckiebot end-to-end(input: raw image, output: control command) with data from a recorded policy;

 - Using supervised or unsupervised learning to model specific aspects of the autonomous driving task;

-- Focus on autonomous lane follwing by learning based tools.
+- Focus on autonomous lane following by learning based tools.

 ### Motivation {#supervised-learning-final-result-motivation}

-According to the definition of 'data process inequality', essential information is prone to be left out along a long process chain, as the conventional approach for autonomous lane following.
-To cope with this problem, an end-to-end network is expected to be implemented, which maps raw input images from camera to vehecles' control command directly.
+According to the definition of 'Data Processing Inequality', essential information is prone to be left out along a long processing chain, as the conventional approach for autonomous lane following.
+To cope with this problem, an end-to-end network is expected to be implemented, which maps raw input images from camera to vehicles' control command directly.

 ### Existing solution {#supervised-learning-final-literature}

 The similar end-to-end imitation learning neural network has already been implemented by Nvidia for the task of lane following on real roads.
 The demo details can be seen from the following link.
 [Nvidia demo](https://youtu.be/-96BEoXJMs0)

-In the case of Nvidia's work, researchers did not program any explicit object detection, mapping, path planning or control component into this car.
+In the case of Nvidia's work, researchers did not program any explicit image segmentation, object detection, mapping, path planning or control component into the car.
 Instead, the vehicle learns on its own to create all necessaty internal representations necessary to steer, simply by observing human drivers.
-The success of learning to drive in complex environments demomstrates new capacities of deep neural network.
+The success of learning to drive in complex environments demonstrates new capacities of deep neural network.

 ### Opportunity {#supervised-learning-final-opportunity}